ml5js/ml5-website-v02-docsify/docs/reference/body-segmentation.md

 **Parameters:**

 - **modelName**: Optional.
 A string specifying which model to use.
 Types of model:
-  - _BodyPix_ (default): A general-purpose model that can be used to segment people and body parts.
+  - _SelfieSegmentation_(default): A model that can be used to segment people from the background.
-  - _SelfieSegmentation_: A model that can be used to segment people from the background.
+  - _BodyPix_: A model that can be used to segment people and body parts.